tomakehurst/minimal-mistakes/_docs/proxying.md

 }
 ```

-You can also add response headers via the same method as for non-proxy
+You can also add response headers via the same method as for non-proxy responses (see [Stubbing](/docs/stubbing)).
-responses (see stubbing).

 Standalone shortcut
 -------------------